 Spiny, stiff flower bracts are not taller than flower cluster and are wider than cutleaf teasel.
+Bloom time is July to September.

-Fruit and seed: Each floret or small flower produces one capsule containing a grayish-brown, slightly hairy seed.
+Fruit and seed: Each floret or small flower produces one capsule containing a grayishbrown, slightly hairy seed.

 Life History: During the rosette stage, which may extend beyond one season, the plant creates a substantial tap root, up to 24 inches long by 1 inch wide at the crown.